openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

       configured), no service level will be applied.

    .. note::
-      The VMAX Cinder drivers can support a single replication target per back-end, that is we do not support Concurrent SRDF or Cascaded SRDF.
+      The PowerMax Cinder drivers can support a single replication target per back-end, that is we do not support Concurrent SRDF or Cascaded SRDF.
       Ensure there is only a single ``replication_device`` entry per back-end stanza.

 #.
 Create a ``replication-enabled`` volume type.
 Once the
-   ``replication_device`` parameter has been entered in the VMAX backend entry in the ``cinder.conf``, a corresponding volume type needs to be created ``replication_enabled`` property set.
-See above ``Setup VMAX drivers`` for details.
+   ``replication_device`` parameter has been entered in the PowerMax backend entry in the ``cinder.conf``, a corresponding volume type needs to be created ``replication_enabled`` property set.
+See above ``Setup PowerMax drivers`` for details.

    .. code-block:: console

       # openstack volume type set --property replication_enabled="<is> True" \
-                            VMAX_FC_REPLICATION
+                            POWERMAX_FC_REPLICATION

 Volume replication interoperability with other features